What Is Tumescent Liposuction?

 How Do I Prepare for Surgery?

 Once you have decided to undergo laser liposuction, you will schedule a pre-op appointment between three to four weeks before surgery.
-At this appointment you will have blood work done.
-Your measurements will also be taken for the compression garments you will wear after surgery.
-We will advise you which medications you should or shouldn’t take.
+At this appointment your measurements will be taken for the compression garments you will wear after surgery.
+We will also advise you which medications you should or shouldn’t take.

 What Happens After Surgery?